Blockchain explained clearly in 3 videos

 This technology was originally used as the infrastructure for the controversial cryptocurrency called Bitcoin.
 It can, however, be applied to many other scenarios where keeping track of all transactions in a safe and secure fashion is required.
 Safety and security are created by the distributed nature of it.
 In this architecture, there is a peer-to-peer network of ledgers where each ledger database or node contains the history of all transactions.
 This data is immutable and cannot be changed.
 A blockchain – by design – is very hard to hack.

-Ledgers and history of transactions are normally maintained by powerful entities such as corporations, financial institutions, and governments.
-They keep records about the history of valuable assets such as lands, properties, etc. If all these ledgers move to the blockchain where no single entity be able to assert control over them, this may disrupt many ivory towers of power in the world.
+Ledgers and the history of transactions are normally maintained by powerful entities such as corporations, financial institutions, and governments.
+They keep records about the history of valuable assets such as lands, properties, etc. If all these ledgers move to the blockchain where no single entity is able to assert control over them, this may disrupt many ivory towers of power in the world.

 The blockchain topic can get quite complex and we are still learning how to use and apply it.
-Here are 3 videos that we have selected for you that describe blockchain in a simpler language.
+Here are 3 videos that we have selected for you that describe blockchain in simpler language.

 How is it changing money and business